 The Centers for Disease Control and Prevention (CDC) and the National Institute on Alcohol Abuse and Alcoholism (NIAAA) conduct research.
-It shows that the benefits of drinking outweigh harm from abusive drinking.
+They show that the benefits of drinking outweigh harm from abusive drinking.

 The NIAAA calculates that if all drinkers in the U.S. became abstainers, there would be an additional 80,000 deaths per year.
-Abstaining greatly increases the risks of heart attack, ichemic stroke, and many other diseases and life-threatening conditions.1
+People who don’t drink greatly increase the risks of heart attack, stroke, and many other diseases.1

 The CDC calculates that abusive drinking lead to about 75,766 deaths from all causes.
 It’s a number that continues to decline.
-Therefore, these analyses indicate that moderate drinking saves more lives than are lost as a result of alcohol abuse.2
+So these studies show that moderate drinking saves more lives than are lost to alcohol abuse.2

 This is true in other countries as well.
 For example, moderate drinking saves more lives in England and Wales than are lost through the abuse of alcohol.
 That’s what scientists at the University of London found.

-The researchers determined that if everyone abstained from alcohol, death rates would be significantly higher.
+The researchers found that if everyone abstained from alcohol, death rates would be much higher.
 The lead author said that “alcohol saves more lives than it costs.”

-Other researchers, led by Dr. Ian White, found that, in the United Kingdom, the use of alcohol prevented 15,080 deaths.
-And that 13,216 were caused by its abuse.
+Other researchers, led by Dr. Ian White, found that, in the UK, the use of alcohol prevented 15,080 deaths.
+And that abuse caused 13,216 deaths.
 Thus, the use of alcohol led to a net gain of 1,864 lives.

 - Alcohol and Longevity.